Red Café: Career

 After his release from jail, he joined the group Da Franchise, which consisted of Gravy and Q Da Kid and were signed by Violator Records.
 The group released the 2000 single "We Gotta Eat".
 Seeing further promise in his solo work, Café parted ways with the group shortly after.
 He was signed by Arista in 2003, Capitol (Hoo-Bangin' Records) in 2005, Universal (Konvict Muzik) in 2006, and Interscope (Konvict Muzik) in 2007, but failed to release a major studio album with each.
 His song "All Night Long" was included on the 2005 soundtrack to the film Coach Carter.
 As an underground rapper, his work is not internationally recognized, though he has been rapping on the circuit since the late 1990s.

 He released an album with DJ Envy, The Co-Op, in 2007.
 Remy Ma was featured on the album.
 Red Cafe made an original song, "Stick'm" for the video game Grand Theft Auto IV.

 On March 17, 2011, Café released his retail mixtape, Above the Cloudz.
 On January 13, 2012, Café released his mixtape Hell's Kitchen.
 On December 12, 2012, Café released his mixtape American Psycho.
 American Psycho has featurings coming from French Montana, Chief Keef, Fabolous, Jeremih, T-Pain, Trey Songz, The Game, and 2 Chainz, with production from Young Chop, Reefa, Soundsmith Productions, and others.

 On February 17, 2014, Café released his mixtape American Psycho 2.
 On July 29, 2014, Café released his latest single entitled "Pretty Gang" featuring frequent collaborator and close friend Fabolous.

 Acting

 In 2009, Café played Primo, the freestyle battle rapper, in the 2009 Biggie Smalls biopic Notorious.
-The film starred fellow Da Franchise member Gravy.
+The film starred fellow Da Franchise member Gravy who portrayed Smalls.
 In 2011, he performed at the debut television event of the Urban Wrestling Federation, though the show was never released.
 Red Cafe co-wrote and performed uncredited guest vocals on Rick Ross' song "Peace Sign", from Ross' eighth studio album Black Market (2015).